Will Simplified Contracts Catch On?

 Guyer continues that “unfortunately we have tried to cram every possibility into the contracts.
 And unfortunately, we have taken the wrong approach.
 You CANNOT create certainty in the contract.
 You have to create an environment that can deal with uncertainty.”

 In one workshop guided by Kingsley Martin, CEO KMStandards, and Sally Guyer, we discussed the economic aspects of business contracts.
 Research by Martin showed that a typical 50 page, high complexity contract could cost an average of $51,500 USD to generate.

+The cost of everyday contracts has risen to $6,900 USD.
 Whether your Flesch-Kincaid reading ease score is low (10-20) or on the high side (80-90+), a contract management system like ContractPodAi’s will handle it.
 The technology does not discriminate.
-It will put it into the common repository, extract key terms, dates, and condition, and it will even run that AI driven analytics without fault.
+It will put it into the common repository, extract key terms, dates, and condition, and it will even run that AI-driven analytics without fault.
 The systems aren’t the issue.
 They can handle complexity or ultra simplicity.
 But it is the human and relational impact that matters here.

 As a lawyer, I don’t advocate using simplified contracts where complexity doesn’t make sense.
 Recall the quote by Albert Einstein that, “everything should be made as simple as possible, but not simpler.”
 Don’t take on additional risk, just because you wanted to simplify the language as much as possible.
 Rather, it must be a balancing act.
 To Einstein’s point, our contracting philosophy should be to create simplified contracts that are easier to read and understand, but not to the point where they lose the core meaning and impact.